 While we expect PlantFUNCO to be useful, we acknowledge certain limitations.
-Owing to our data collection design, the main goal of inter-species chromatin states resource is to conduct intra-species analyses while leveraging the advantage of having additional layers of interpretation, including direct correspondence between CS and conservation/divergence relationships stablished across species.
-It important to emphasize that direct cross-species comparisons of equivalent loci or chromatin states should be only undertaken in conjunction with the plants LECIF scores resource, as this algorithm is explicitly designed to handle highly diverse datasets.
-There could be states/regions that are functionally conserved, but have low scores/agreement in the database, since the evidence was not present in our collection.
-While the interpretation of the resources generated is less ambiguous due to the broad-shallow perspective adopted, we also perceived that PlantFUNCO is limited by the input functional genomics resolution and does not provide the direct information about which particular tracks/conditions supported the evidence.
-The results promoted the potential application of PlantFUNCO to further test new hypothesis in the context of duplicates evolution and other genomic elements prediction.
-For example, as CS are determinants of paralog functional divergence and LECIF-scores highlight regions with high phenotypic similarity it could be possible to identify genes that are more likely to retain ancestral functions if high scores are found between orthologous in distant-related species (Fig. 6A).
-Here we focused on A. thaliana, O. sativa and Z. mays, that are widely used models in plant science research with substantial high-quality public data available.
-Given the increasing availability of epigenomics and functional genomics datasets, the utility of PlantFUNCO will continue to grow and serve as an additional resource to simplify functional conservation annotations for a more diverse set of species like Chlamydomonas reinhardtii, Marchantia polymorpha and Solanum lycopersicum.
-All in all, PlantFUNCO aim to leverage data diversity and extrapolate findings from different models to determine the extent of molecular conservation, thus, deepening our understanding of how plants epigenomics and functional genomics have fascinatingly evolved.
+Owing to our data collection design, the main goal of interspecies CS resources is to conduct intraspecies analyses while leveraging the advantage of having additional layers of interpretation, including direct correspondence between CS and conservation/divergence relationships established across species.
+Direct cross-species comparisons of equivalent loci or CSs should be undertaken only in conjunction with plants’ LECIF scores, as this algorithm is explicitly designed to handle highly diverse datasets.
+There may be states/regions that are functionally conserved but have low scores/agreement in the database since the evidence was not present in our collection.
+While the interpretation of the resources generated is less ambiguous due to the broad-shallow perspective adopted, we also perceived that PlantFUNCO is limited by the input functional genomics resolution and does not provide direct information about which particular tracks/conditions supported the evidence.
+The results promoted the potential application of PlantFUNCO to further test new hypotheses in the context of duplicate evolution and other genomic element predictions.
+For example, as CSs are determinants of paralogs’ functional divergence and LECIF scores highlight regions with high phenotypic similarity, it could be possible to identify genes that are more likely to retain ancestral functions if high scores are found between orthologues in distantly related species (Fig. 6A).
+Here, we focused on A. thaliana, O. sativa and Z. mays, which are widely used models in plant science research with substantial high-quality publicly available data.
+Given the increasing availability of epigenomics and functional genomics datasets, the utility of PlantFUNCO will continue to grow and serve as an additional resource to simplify functional conservation annotations for a more diverse set of species, such as Chlamydomonas reinhardtii, Marchantia polymorpha and Solanum lycopersicum.
+Overall, PlantFUNCO aims to leverage data diversity and extrapolate findings from different models to determine the extent of molecular conservation, thus deepening our understanding of how plant epigenomics and functional genomics have evolved.

 Methods